kluenkersen/rossmann_classifier/README.md

 # rossmann_classifier

-Create lession 3 rossmann dataset and change it to a classifier model
+Create from fast ai lession 3 rossmann dataset and change

+Changed dataset to try to predict on vow stock exchange as classifier and regression results are really bad.